PlaidCloud/website/content/en/docs/tasks/administer-cluster/memory-manager.md

-Reference [Memory Manager KEP: Memory Maps at runtime (with examples)][6] illustrates how a successful pod deployment affects the Node Map, and it also relates to how potential Out-of-Memory (OOM) situations are handled further by Kubernetes or operating system.
+Reference [Memory Manager KEP: Memory Maps at runtime (with examples)][6] illustrates how a successful pod deployment affects the Node Map, and it also relates to how potential Out-of-Memory (OOM) situations are handled further by PlaidCloud or operating system.

 Important topic in the context of Memory Manager operation is the management of NUMA groups.
 Each time pod's memory request is in excess of single NUMA node capacity, the Memory Manager